 If making money on YouTube was easy, everyone would be doing it.
 In reality, it is a complex process that requires various skills, effort, time, and dedication.
 Don’t expect any overnight success.
 You need to create quality content and upload it regularly.

-Now that you know how people make money on YouTube, you should know where to start.
+Now that you know how to make money on YouTube, you should know where to start.
 We’ve given you a sufficient number of ideas that you can expand on.
 Now, it’s up to you to grab that camera and do something creative.